the expected or commonplace condition or situation

 cleft palate and some other stuff going on.

-the upper surface of the mouth that separates the oral and nasal cavities
+the surface of the mouth separating oral and nasal cavities

 I had a surgery to fix my cleft